 Packing your sharps container can feel burdensome.
 It takes up a lot of space in your bag and is downright bulky.
 A tip we love is to leave that case at home!
 Instead, seek out public sharps disposal bins, usually found in public bathrooms, or simply recap your sharp after injection.
 With this method you can toss the syringe, place the recapped sharp into a Ziploc baggie, and then dispose of it in your sharps disposal case when you return home.
-Of course, if your sharps disposal bin is filling up, you may always pack it and trade it in for an empty bin at the clinic on the day of transfer.
+Of course, if your sharps disposal bin is filling up, you can contact your clinic, and if they are willing, pack it and trade it in for an empty bin at the clinic on the day of transfer.

 Plan to Inject

 Finally, consider your medication times and where you will be during that part of your travel.
 If you’re flying to get from your home to your transfer location, plan ahead!
 The last thing you want to be doing is finding yourself needing to inject medications in an airplane bathroom on a bumpy flight.
 Instead, try to inject before the flight or on a layover.
 If this will skew your normal injection time significantly, talk with your IVF nurse before travel to make sure that this will be acceptable.